overhide-ledger

 Now you're ready to run database evolutions on the new database.

-Error: Unknown authenticationOk message typeMessage { name: 'authenticationOk', length: 23 }
+If you see Error: Unknown authenticationOk message typeMessage { name: 'authenticationOk', length: 23 } ensure to have md5 encrypted password for adam/c0c0nut:

-:alter role adam with password 'c0c0nut'; SELECT rolname, rolpassword FROM "pg_authid"; // ensure password starts with md5 not SCRAM-SHA-256
+SELECT rolname, rolpassword FROM "pg_authid"; // ensure password starts with md5 not SCRAM-SHA-256

 There is a single Node file to check for and perform database evolutions.

-Run it from the application node with npm run db-evolve
+Run it from the application node with npm run db-evolve.

 It will evolve the database to whatever it needs to be for the particular application version.